rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 Lines 20-22 and 24-26 specify which contaminant databases you want included in the run, and their respective file paths.
 By default the update.py script will download the databases from the NCBI servers, and place them into a directory called "contaminant_databases".

+Note on the configuration file, the file must be exactly of the form shown above in the getting started guide, otherwise the script will not function correctly, or potentially function with unintended behavior.

 #### Query Fasta